 The primary purpose of the Open Burning regulation is to reduce air pollution and protect human health.
 An additional reason for limiting open burning is to protect New Mexico’s scenic vistas.

 Backyard trash burning is far more harmful to our health than previously thought.
 The pollutants produced by backyard trash burning can increase the risk of heart disease, aggravate respiratory ailments such as asthma and emphysema, and cause rashes, nausea, or headaches.
 Backyard trash burning also produces harmful quantities of dioxins, a group of highly toxic chemicals that settle on crops and in our waterways where they eventually wind up in our food and affect our health.
-Backyard trash burning is the biggest source of dioxin emissions in New Mexico.
+Backyard trash burning is the biggest source of several hazardous emissions, including dioxins, in New Mexico.

 The open burning of slash, weeds, and yard waste produces particulate matter and hydrocarbons, which contain a number of toxic, irritant, and carcinogenic (cancer-causing) compounds.
 The smoke also contains carbon monoxide.
 The air pollutants produced by burning vegetative material can irritate the lungs, cause breathing problems, trigger asthma attacks, increase the chances of respiratory infection, heart attacks and strokes, and cause cancer.
 Prescribed fire is needed for the health of New Mexico’s forest and grassland ecosystems, so it is not reasonable to prohibit such burning entirely.
 Restrictions in this regulation are intended to minimize the impacts of smoke on people, and to prevent burning in residential areas.

 - Read the American Heart Association’s 2010 report: Particulate Matter Pollution and Heart Disease

 Unborn children, newborn infants, smokers, the elderly, and persons with heart and chronic lung disease are more susceptible to these pollutants than the general population.